 The OGA’s Powers

 The powers, in particular those relating to TPA, dispute resolution and sanctions, are collectively known as the “OGA Powers”.
-Further details on the range of powers can be viewed here.

 The OGA’s escalation process describes the steps the OGA will usually take leading up to a decision whether or not to exercise its powers, and the process is illustrated in the figure below.